 This is the 21st century and the dawn of a new era.
 Let’s create an education system that’s suited to a globalized, technology-utilizing world.

--Support shifts in school curriculum to teach life skills including, but not limited to: financial literacy, budgeting, time management, interview skills, communication, job-seeking without attending college
+-Support shifts in school curriculum to teach life skills including, but not limited to: financial literacy, budgeting, time management, interview skills, communication, and job-seeking without attending college

 -Improve civics teaching